vixfwis/easy-ca/README.md

 $CA_DIR/bin/create-server -s "FQDN Description" -a fqdn.domain.com -a www.fqdn.domain.com
 ```

+All addresses **must** be supplied via the *-a* flag.

 **create-server** will prompt for basic DN configuration, using the CA configuration as defaults.
-After the script is completed, the server certificate, key, and CSR are available for review:
+After the script is completed, the server certificate, key, and CSR are available for review in the directory *$CA_DIR/certs/server/FQDN-Description/*:

 ```
 $CA_DIR/certs/server/FQDN-Description/FQDN-Description.crt